Drone29/cpp-argparser/readme.md

 with optional parser function and side arguments
 * `addArgument<T>("aliases",...)` - adds argument of type T
 with aliases
+* `addCommand("name", "description")` - adds a child parser with a name and description.
+Returns a reference to the child parser
 * `setParameters("params",...)` - adds string parameters to an argument (not applicable to positionals)
 * `setCallable(callable, size_args,...)` - adds callable (function, lambda, etc) along with its side arguments
 * `nargs<FRO, TO>()` - specify nargs.
 FRO - number of mandatory params, TO - overall number of params (if TO > FRO)